ritterim/interview/README.md

 1. Search the internet
 1. Discuss your technical choices with interviewers

-**NOTE: The desired outcome is a pull request to this repository that builds and can be run by the developer of RIMdev with minimal effort.**
+**NOTE: The desired outcome is a pull request to this repository that builds and can be run by interviewer with minimal effort.**

 **We also do not expect to see build artificats in your pull request.**

+## Time

+We expect the task to take anywhere between `30` to `60` minutes.

 ## Requirements